What Is CDP for WhatsApp Marketing? A Complete & Powerful Guide (2026)

 Here’s a simple example.
 A customer bought a skincare product from your store three weeks ago.

-Your CDP tracks that the product typically runs out in 30 days.
+Your customer data platform tracks that the product typically runs out in 30 days.
 On day 25, an automated WhatsApp message goes out reminding them to reorder, with a one-tap link.
 That’s not marketing.
 That’s genuinely useful communication, and it converts.

 Building Unified Customer Profiles